Letting go of attachment

 Healing and hope

-Now, as time heals the wounds of the past, I find myself setting expectations again, caring again.
+Now, as time heals the wounds of the past, I find myself setting expectations again, dreaming about the future again.
 I am making attachments to the things I want out of life.
-These expectations have changed because I have let go of some of my past attachments, but I have hope again.
+These expectations have changed because I have let go of some of my past attachments, but that is all good and healthy.
 Just like how we get heartbroken when a relationship reaches its end, we get back up and we find love again.

 Maybe just like these past heartbreaks, these severed attachments teach us lessons.
 They help us reform and carry us toward something new and maybe even better.
 They teach us more about what we want in life, but most of all they teach us about hope.
 They say that our ego does us no good, but maybe that part of us is there for a purpose.
 What if it’s our ego that makes it possible to hold onto hope.
 A hope for something better, for sanity, and for peace.